 The wall color is SW7531 Canvas Tan, the ceiling is SW6126 Navajo White, and the trim color is SW7562 Roman Column.

-What is the LRV of Canvas Tan?
+What Is the LRV of Canvas Tan?

 Light Reflectance Value (LRV) is a measure of how much light a paint reflects back into a room, with 100% being highly reflective and zero being not reflective at all.
 Canvas Tan has an LRV of 64, which makes it just right for many residential interiors.
 It’s an especially good color choice for home staging – not only is it a flexible neutral color, but it also reflects a lot of light back into your space without washing out or looking too desaturated.